When Does Child Support Stop in Pennsylvania?

-Are you currently paying support in Pennsylvania?
-The laws regarding the termination of child support are complex and sometimes confusing.
-If you want to know when your obligations for paying child support end, you need the services of an experienced Pennsylvania family law attorney.
+The laws regarding the termination of child support in Pennsylvania are complex and sometimes confusing.
+If you want to know when your obligations for paying child support end in PA, you need the services of an experienced Pennsylvania family law attorney.

 The Philadelphia child support attorneys at Schwartz, Fox & Saltzman, LLC, have prepared this article to provide a guide on the conditions and legal processes for ending child support in Pennsylvania.